 The Benefits of Hacking and Turnout

-The addition of both turnout and hacking add some variety into the horse’s routine.
+The addition of both turnout and hacking adds some variety to the horse’s routine.
 Hacking diversifies ridden routine, as a change from doing endless loops of work in the school.
-Meanwhile, turnout can provide variety in the horse’s down time.
+Meanwhile, turnout can provide variety and enrichment in the horse’s down time.

-New surroundings open horse’s eyes to unfamiliar objects, and can prepare them for competition and travelling to new places.
-Additionally, whilst your on-board, a hack is the perfect opportunity to know how your horse reacts in the face of fear, strange objects, and surroundings.
+New surroundings open horses’ eyes to unfamiliar objects and can prepare them for competition and travelling to new places.
+Additionally, whilst you’re on board, a hack is the perfect opportunity to know how your horse reacts in the face of fear, strange objects, and surroundings.
 With a confident rider, it may also provide horses with subtle encouragement to investigate objects they wouldn’t normally choose to.

-Not only does hacking and turnout benefit training, the list of benefits for mental and physical health is endless.
+Not only does hacking and turnout benefit training, but the list of benefits for mental and physical health is also endless.

 So, which is better?

 Both hacking and turnout have their individual pros and cons.
 On one hand, although turnout is beneficial for light exercise and freedom of movement, fitness is one aspect of horse health it cannot improve or monitor, whilst hacking can.

 Hacking is also great for combining training with routine variety and engaging the horse’s brain.
 However, turnout has benefits which hacking cannot cater for, too.

 Turnout provides the freedom for social interaction, which is vital for mental well-being and cannot be achieved sufficiently in a fully stabled routine.
 Additionally, the provision of turnout can reduce stress and stable related health conditions, which may have a knock-on effect on performance.

 Taking into consideration the topics discussed here, it is beneficial to include both hacking and turnout into the horse’s routine.
 The unique advantages of each will provide horses with optimum mental and physical health, including aiding performance simultaneously.